Haej990/MAFIA-GAME/README.md

 9. If not, the bag/inventory will go empty.
 10. You can press integer 3 to save and exit the game.
 11. We assume that the player input are valid inputs, except the "quiet" function.
+12. The player only can save once, so choose wisely.

 ## Features and Implementations:
 1. Generation of Random game sets or events: